yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 - A known problem without clear violations.
 Farming the community for pure financial interests, creating drama to stir up fake Internet points, etc.
 - A known bigot or abuser.
 "Known" here can mean a lot of things, but "previously banned by one or more communities for comments/actions" is a good indicator.

-Within that last category, these types generally they fall into two categories: **Racists/Bigots/Transphobes** and **Enablers & Platformers**.
+Within that last category, these types generally they fall into two categories: **Racists, Bigots & Transphobes** and **Enablers & Platformers**.
 The Discord/Discourse mods may maintain a private list of these for reference.

 #### Racists, Bigots & Transphobes
 I think anyone reading this knows who these people are.
 I won't list them here as it simply fans attention their way.
 Any user linking to their blogs/products results in a _public_ conversation with the person(s) involved, and (usually) an immediate ban.
 Not everyone knows the truth behind some of the more popular OSR blogs, so we do take it on a case by case basis as.